micvbang/blog.vbang.dk/_posts/2024-09-10-seb-tiger-style-read-path.md

 func (rb *Parser) Records(batch *Batch, recordIndexStart uint32, recordIndexEnd uint32) error
 ```

 This minor change has moved the responsibility of allocating `Batch`es from the bottom of the stack to the top.
-It's now the responsibility of the code that calls `Broker.GetRecords()` (in our case an HTTP handler) to provide a pre-allocated batch to be used for the request.
-As long as the given `*Batch` is large enough to satisfy the request, we now do at most _one_ allocation per request, regardless of how many files we need to read data from.
-And, with allocations being made at the top of the call stack, it's now possible to reuse buffers across requests and thereby do the same job with much fewer allocations.
+It's now the responsibility of the code that calls `Broker.GetRecords()` (in our case an HTTP handler) to provide a pre-allocated batch to be used for each request.
+As long as the given `*Batch` is large enough to satisfy the request, we can now guarantee _at most one_ `Batch` allocation per request, regardless of how many files we need to read data from.
+And, with allocations being made at the top of the call stack, it's possible to reuse buffers across requests, leading to even fewer allocations.

-To show you what this could look like from the caller's perspective, here's a simplified version of the HTTP handler which now retrieves a `*Batch` from a pool of pre-allocated `*Batches` and passes it to `Broker.GetRecords()`:
+To show you what this could look like from the caller's perspective, here's a simplified version of the HTTP handler:

 ```
 type RecordsGetter interface {